The difference between Marketing & Branding in 2024.

-One thing I've noticed recently is that there's often confusion around what 'Marketing' is versus what 'Branding' is...
+As 2024 approaches, one thing I've noticed this year is that there's often confusion around what 'Marketing' is versus what 'Branding' is...
 A few times now, people have spoken to me about their "marketing challenges" but they then go on to describe what are actually branding issues.

 Marketing and Branding are two different concepts; they’re intrinsically and unequivocally linked and each can, and does, impact the other, but they’re two different things.